jschuel/migKeyPoint/README.md

 If neither of these work, you can download the zipped directory.

-2. Navigate to the `migKeyPoint/` directory and use Anaconda to install the proper python environment:
+2. Navigate to the `migKeyPoint/` directory and use Anaconda to install the proper python environment (**this might take 10+ minutes, so feel free to grab a coffee while you wait**):

    ```sh
    conda env create -f environment.yml